Janouy/npm_date_picker_Jeanne_Boutry/README.md

 -   `setIsCalendarOpen` (function): A function that determines if the calendar must be closed or opened with an event.

--   `dateOutput` (string): A string that represents the date on which the user clicked.
+-   `selectedDate` (string): A string that represents the date on which the user clicked.

--   `setDateOutput` (function): A function that determines the date on which the user clicked.
+-   `handleSelectedDate` (function): A function that determines the date on which the user clicked.

--   `setCalendarLang` (function): A function that determines the user's choosen language.